kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - Read Replicas use Redis’s asynchronous replication technology.
 - If an existing read replica has fallen too far behind to meet your requirements, you can reboot it.
 - You can use Multi-AZ if you are using ElastiCache for Redis and have a replication group consisting of a primary node and one or more read replicas.
 If the primary node fails, ElastiCache will automatically detect the failure, select one from the available read replicas(with the smallest asynchronous replication lag), and promote it to become the new primary.
+- A customer-initiated reboot of a primary cluster does not trigger automatic failover.
+Other reboots and failures do trigger automatic failover.
 - In a Replication Group, you can choose to backup the primary or any of the read-replica clusters.
 - You can specify the S3 location of your RDB file during cluster creation to use your own RDB snapshots to seed the cluster.